DIY Project: Why We Recommend Plywood

 - Long service life

-That’s why many custom cabinetry brands, including premium kitchen and wardrobe manufacturers, use plywood carcasses as the foundation of their products.
+That’s why many custom cabinetry brands, including premium kitchen and wardrobe manufacturers, use this wood for carcasses as the foundation of their products.